JeroenBeurskens/blog/_posts/2023-09-11-SharePoint recycle bin paging.md

 I eventually figured out how it works.
 </p>
 <p>
-  The C# code below iterates trough pages of the recycle bin.
+  The C# code below uses CSOM to iterate trough pages of the recycle bin.
 This makes it possible to scan trough results and find what you are looking for without pulling in everything at once.
 </p>
 {% highlight ruby %}
 {% raw %}